jdoleary/Spellmasons/docs/TasksCurrent.md

+- if spell pick is up when level changes over it makes it look like it skipped cause it overrides with the perk pick, but the perk pick should wait it's turn
+- desync like 10 minutes in
+- one of the mana perks didn't increase his mana per turn
+    - stone tower
+- mana steal from golem did damage to him but gave him no mana, refund health if it doesn't take mana
+- "capture soul" should "store" miniboss status
+- brad didn't know you could channel from your spellbook
+- suffocate should be more powerful
+- spellbook search bar
+- improve protedct\ion copy
+- bug: blood golem miniboss never shows attention marker
+- perk: maybe mana overfill proc'd and i got negative mana the next turn
+    - and it stays on me as a modifier
+- bug: chainx2 + shove6x desynced
+- how to resolve clicking on multiple units overlapping
+- is overflowing mana borken
 - Why did handleOnDataMessage throwing unhandled also prevent other instances of Underworld from working (they were stuck too???)
 - "lost connection to server" screen doeesn't offer you a way to reconnect or go back to menu
 - UX: Zoom in is faster than zoom out